adi-f/regex-test/ReadMe.md

 ## NEW: regex-test.html
 Does the same as the Java application does but uses JavaScript (different Regex implementations have different features/behavior).

+Hint: You can directly use it this way: [regex-test.html](https://raw.githack.com/adi-f/regex-test/master/regex-test.html)